Decidability in geometric grid classes of permutations: Computing the basis of Geom(M)

 \begin{remark} {\em In MSO, one can state that a binary relation is acyclic via a sentence that works even in infinite structures.
-Using this in place of our definition of $\mathrm{Acyc}$, the hypothesis that $\pi$ is finite could be dropped.
-However, the meaning of $\pi \in \Geom(M)$ when $\pi$ has size greater than $\cont$ would have to be clarified.} \end{remark}
+Using this in place of our definition of $\mathrm{Acyc}$, the hypothesis that $\pi$ is finite could be dropped, if we define $\Geom(M)$ by its basis when considering permutations larger than $\cont$.} \end{remark}